GiorginoSerbuciano/DesktopSort/README.txt

 DESKTOPSORT is a lightweight file sorting program built in Python 3.8.2.
 It relies on recognizing user-determined tags at the beginning of file names.
 While it requires no Python experience to run, it helps to be familiar with the language for troubleshooting.
-Visit https://github.com/GiorginoSerbuciano/DesktopSort for version history.
+Visit https://github.com/GiorginoSerbuciano/DesktopSort for version history & feedback.

 1.2 SETUP
 First-time users will be automatically prompted with a wizard guiding them through the setup.